thejeffreystone/speedtest_to_mqtt/README.md

 # Speedtest to MQTT

 This script was written to provide network speedtest results to a MQTT sensor in the [HomeAssistant](https://home-assistant.io) home automation platform.
-As expected the python speedtest-cli is resource intensive which makes the idea of running it on a system otehr than your main [HomeAssistant](https://home-assistant.io) a good idea.
+As expected the python speedtest-cli is resource intensive which makes the idea of running it on a system other than your main [HomeAssistant](https://home-assistant.io) a good idea.
 Not to mention if you are running [HomeAssistant](https://home-assistant.io) on a RaspberryPi you may be constrained by the Pi's network adapter.

 ## Requirements
 * You will need the ability to execute this script.